Parable for pro-lifers

 In the mid-ground grain fields are being harvested and workers seem to be having a good yield for their efforts.
 They have diligently cleared the fields of trees and stumps before planting, ensuring that crops will have sufficient sunshine.
 They have also leveled the hilly ground so rain doesn't run off.
 The ground has been plowed so it can absorb rain and receive seed, and it has most likely been enriched in order to nourish tender seedlings.
 No doubt, workers have continued optimizing good growth by scaring off birds and pulling up weeds.
 In short, a lot of work has gone into propagating healthy, ripe, grain-bearing stalks.

 Do you see what's going on in the background?
 On the far shore of the river that cuts diagonally through the painting stands a crowd you can barely discern.
 Are they the people listening to Jesus as He propounds this and other parables?
-Are they able to look beyond Jesus to see the men toiling in fields on the opposite bank?
+Are they able to look beyond him to see the men toiling in fields on the opposite bank?
 Bruegel's painting is a delightful image that enhances the message.

 Jesus applied this parable to the responses people have to hearing His gospel, the good news of eternal life through faith in Him.
 It’s not a message universally accepted.
 Some hearers bear no fruit.
 Why not?
 Why do some reject good news?
 Doesn’t everyone want eternal life?